gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ### !end-callout

 Your infrastructure team supports the ability for products (in this case applications) to be available in operations.
 Thus, your infrastructure team provides:
-* Tech stack management, and environment maintenance as discussed in Release 1 (development, test/staging, and operations)
+* Tech stack management, and environment maintenance as discussed in Module 1 (development, test/staging, and operations)
 * Continuous delivery via software delivery pipelines that connect environments (as required by users)
 * Security protocols and processes
 * Network and connectivity support